 I definitely wasn't the only one with the idea of exploring the city.
 Washington Square Park was packed with people, including this statue performer guy!

 I decided to make my way to Brooklyn for lunch, so I went looking around for a subway.
 I've always loved how subway signs look - there's just something really cool about knowing you can just hop on a train and be in another little world in just a few minutes.
-That's one of the reasons I love New York City so much!
+In this case, that little world was Brooklyn.

 The R wasn't running to the subway stop I needed, so I got out near the Barclay's Center and walked the half mile to the restaurant.
 I've seen Burgrito's posted all over social media for a while because of their "burgerito," so naturally I had to try it.

-The last time I let a viral video influence my food choices, it was the letdown over at Do.
+I'm always pretty leery of any social media hotspots, since they rarely live up to the hype.
 I was really hopeful that this place wouldn't be a huge disaster.
 The burgerito is a burger-burrito hybrid.
 One of my favorite food trucks (Sweeto Burrito) in Jacksonville had the same concept, so I wanted to see if it measured up.

 I was ready!
 (Who is "Jen?")